brona/vyatta-sslh/README.md

 This package is just a wrapper for sslh.

-Configuration is written to /etc/sslh.conf.
+Configuration is written to `/etc/sslh.conf`.

 sslh is started using `start-stop-daemon`.

 ## Unsupported features / future development
 We would like to encourage anyone to contribute to this package.
-We will be glad to accept any pull-requests.
+We will be glad to accept pull-requests.

 Currently these features are missing: